Our Mission

 We believe that humility is a necessary foundation for the receptivity that allows us to access the transcendent.
 Awe and wonder in the face of mystery characterize this core conviction, since there is something vital and permanent which stands outside of the human ego.
 Through meaningful communal initiatives and opportunities for artists, the Foundation seeks to revitalize the link between art, faith, and spirituality to inspire a more conscious and fulfilled life for each individual, and to foster a broader cultural healing.
 Although our initial programming will take place primarily in New York City and Charleston, South Carolina, we trust that our collaborations will address global and timeless concerns.

-FSA is a non-profit 501(c)(3) public charity organization that relies on the generous support of individuals, foundations, and corporate contributions (tax-deductible to the extent allowed by law) to fulfill our mission and sustain the growth of our programs.
-Please note that we are not currently engaged in grant-making activities.
+FSA is a non-profit 501(c)(3) public charity that relies on the generous support of individuals, foundations, and corporate entities to fulfill our mission and sustain the growth of our programs.
+Donations are tax-deductible to the extent allowed by law.
+Please note that we are not currently engaged in grant-making.

 Who We Are